Want to run a camping ground? Find out how.

-Exemptions from the requirements of the Regulations may be granted by Council for limited service camping grounds.
+Exemptions from the requirements of the regulations may be granted by Council for limited service camping grounds like:

 - limited facilities for campers using self-contained vehicles

-Before opening a new camping ground, call us on 0800 732 732 and ask for the Environmental Health Team, and we can walk you through the process.
+Before opening a new camping ground, call us on 0800 732 732 and ask for the Environmental Health Team so we can walk you through the process.